tenzindorji/projectnotes/gitCommands/README.md

 # fetch/pull/checkout/merge/rebase
 - `git checkout master` # change to master branch `git checkout feature` #change to feature branch
+- `git checkout master` # swtich to master branch and get the latest update by using pull
+- `git pull` # pull latest update
+- `git checkout yourbranch` # switch to your branch created on Git UI.
+- `git push origin yourbranch` # push the changes to your branch and then merge to master by creating pull request

 - `git fetch `

 #merge feature branch to master